Erra Fazira: Acting career (1994–present)

 Fazira was approached by director, Yusof Haslam, to star as the lead role in Sembilu.
 The film opened in cinema on 18 August 1994.
 The film also marked the first time Erra worked together with her then former dating partner, Awie.
 Other films roles followed including a sequel of Sembilu the following year, where Fazira reprised her role as Rosmawati Sofian.

 From 1996 until 2000, Fazira starred in four of Yusof's directed films including the portraying of Maria Zakaria in both Maria Mariana and its sequel Maria Mariana II.
 In the 2000 film Soal Hati, Fazira starred played the character of Nurul Ain.
 Fazira won the Malaysia Film Festival Award for Best Actress for her role in the film.

 Starting 2001, Fazira began to work with many different directors for her films including Ahmad Idham for Mr. Cinderella (2002) and Abdul Razak Mohaideen for Cinta Kolestrol (2003) among others.
 In 2004, Fazira went on to star opposite her then former husband, Yusry bin Abdul Halim, in the 2004 film Hingga Hujung Nyawa, also directed by Abdul Razak.
 Through this film, Fazira once again was awarded the Malaysia Film Festival Award for Best Actress as for the portrayal of Nora Halim in the movie.

 In 2002, Fazira acted in a telemovie and hosted the show, Fesyen Tempo.
-Since 2018, she became part of the cast member of longest-running Malaysian action drama series, Gerak Khas, playing the role of ASP Jeslina.
+From 2018 to 2021, she became part of the cast member of longest-running Malaysian action drama series, Gerak Khas, playing the role of ASP Jeslina.
+She later reprise her role in the series' spin-off, Gerak Khas: Undercover.

 Personal life

 Erra Fazira married Malaysian singer and actor Yusry Abd Halim from KRU, on 15 June 2003, Yusry's 30th birthday.
 They officially divorced on 16 June 2006.

-She later married former Suria FM Chief Operating Officer, Engku Emran Engku Zainal Abidin from 2007 to 2014, they have a daughter named Engku Aleesya 2(9)/1(2).
+She later married former Suria FM Chief Operating Officer, Engku Emran Engku Zainal Abidin from 2007 to 2014, with whom she had a daughter.
 They later divorced on 18 January 2014.